MamouneElBoukfaoui/MamouneElBoukfaoui/README.md

 ### Hobbies
 - I play handball 🤾‍♂️ competitvely at university and love sports in general
-- I do trading using technical analysis and AI in order to predict commodities movement 📈 through the broker FxPro on a real account
+- I do trading using technical analysis and AI in order to predict commodities price change 📈 through the broker FxPro on a real account
 - On top of my studies in Data science, I am really enthusiastic about how AI 🤖 is changing our daily lives and cannot wait to share my work with you !!!